also known as: Csonkapapi (HU), Čonkapapi (CZ), Popovo (RU)

 known as Popovo, in the Berehivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Popovo are Popi, Popowo, Čonka-Papi and Kispapi.

-Popovo is located about 14 miles WNW of Berehove (Beregszász).
+Popovo is located about fourteen miles west-northwest of Berehove (Beregszász).

 Jews probably settled in Popovo in the late 18th century.

 In 1880, the Jewish population was 31 and by 1910, the Jewish population was 41.